Click here for Package Travel and Linked Travel Arrangements

 If you remain dissatisfied, any complaint must ideally be made in writing to us giving full details within 30 days of the end of the tour.
 If you fail to follow this procedure, your right to claim compensation you may otherwise have been entitled to may be affected or even lost as a result.

 All prices in our brochure(s) are quoted in English pounds (Sterling).
-All prices in our brochure(s) are believed to be correct to the best of our knowledge at the time of printing but errors may occur and prices are subject to change.
+The information contained on our website and in our other advertising material is believed to be correct to the best of our knowledge at the time of printing or publication.
+Whilst every effort is made to ensure the accuracy of the website, quotations and prices at the time of publication/printing or when they are given to you, regrettably errors may occasionally occur and information may subsequently change.
 You must therefore ensure you check all details of your chosen tour (including the price) with us at the time of booking.
 The number of days duration stated in each itinerary includes day of departure and day of return.
 Tour durations may vary should you choose to have a stopover, and airline flight schedules and the itineraries in our brochure(s) should be used as a guide only.

 All airfares from the UK in economy class (unless specified at the time of booking), coach travel and overseas transfers* whilst travelling as part of the group or on one of our organised stopover programmes, service of a Tour Manager^ or Coach Captain^ (if applicable), porterage whilst on tour, airport transfers, meals as specified, accommodation as specified (please note, the third bed in a triple room may be a rollaway bed), sightseeing and admissions and other services as expressly indicated in the itinerary. * Should you be travelling outside of the main group travel dates from or to the UK transfers are not included on any outbound or return stopovers.
 These are available to purchase at an additional cost. ^On Private Tours, you will receive the services of a driver(s) and local guides, or a driver guide, as appropriate.